Devilspsychiccoder/Ansible_Notes/ansiblenotes.md

 ansible_ssh_private_key_file=/home/ubuntu/master.pem > Private key location
 ansible_python_interpreter=/usr/bin/python3 > The Intrepreter you want to use

+to check the entire inventory list use the below command

+ansible-inventory --list

 Ansible Adhoc commands vs modules

 ad hoc commands are great for tasks you repeat rarely.